theriley106/IvyBound/README.md

 ### How do I use this?

-- Go to literally any college confidential forum, and replace the URL like so:
+- Go to any college confidential forum, and replace the URL like so:

 ```bash
 https://talk.collegeconfidential.com/massachusetts-institute-technology/